davidaparicio/Palpatine/README.md

 # Palpatine Setup

 This repo aim is to create set of script to easily (re)install lots of thing and is oriented to help self-hosting using Yunohost and/or docker.

-Among it, it will allow to do some setup that are useful after a fresh install of linux, such as :
+Actually working :

    * Configuring locale, timezone, keyboard...
    * Select a set of package to install